 The Corpus Callosum and poor sensory processing

 The Corpus callosum (CC) is a bunch of about 250 million nerve fibres that connect the two hemispheres of the brain.
-It is vital this area of the brain is fully developed and myelinated so that information from the senses can cross over from each side of the body to reach the areas of the brain for the information to be properly processed.
+It is vital this area of the brain is fully developed and myelinated so that information from the senses can cross over from each side of the body to reach the areas of the brain for the information to be fully processed.
 If the Corpus callosum is un-developed then this processing may be very slow or non-existent as it acts as a ‘barrier’ rather than a ‘bridge’.
-This can result in poor communication and processing skills between the two sides of the body, affecting visual, auditory, balance, co-ordination, movement, speech, thinking and processing time.
+This can result in poor communication and processing skills between the two sides of the body affecting visual, auditory, balance, co-ordination, movement, speech, thinking and processing time.

 The most important time to help the development and myelination of the CC is when a baby commando crawls and then crawls on hands and knees.
 This time is very important to encourage the baby to crawl until it is ready to get up on to two feet by itself, without help.
 Bum shufflers or babies that don’t move much miss this stage and can affect development of the CC.
 The Corpus callosum continues to develop until about 12 years old and then remains at that level thereafter.